Kunming South railway station

 Kunming South railway station is the main high-speed rail station of the Kunming metropolitan area.
 It is the western terminus of the Nanning–Kunming High-Speed Railway and the Shanghai–Kunming High-Speed Railway.

 The station is located in the Chenggong District of the City of Kunming, the capital of Yunnan Province.
 It was put into operation simultaneously with the two high-speed mainlines it serves, after five years of construction.
 It is also the terminal for the high-speed (D series) trains on the Kunming–Yuxi Railway.

 Although Chenggong is being developed as Kunming's new city center, it is about 20 km from Kunming's current city center in Wuhua.
 Its remote location causes some complaints from city's residents.
 Kunming South railway station was linked with Kunming railway station (located just south of the current city center) in 2017, enabling some high-speed trains to serve Kunming railway station as well.

 History

 The station put into operation in December 2016 after five years of construction.
 The same year, the station was connected to the Kunming Metro network via a branch of Line 1.

 The station gained a second metro connection when Line 4 opened in September 2020.

-In April 13, 2023, the international service between Kunming South to Vientiane officially opened.
+On April 13, 2023, the international service between Kunming South to Vientiane officially opened.